Discover more from Timeless & Timely

 Mister Rogers took care to answer what the letters were asking, never responding with a form letter.
 The children who wrote to him wrote about their fears, their hopes, their lives, and dreams.

 He was a firm believer that every question a child asked was important, and he treated children just as he would want to be treated.
 When it came to their correspondence, that deserved Mister Rogers’ attention and respect.
 1

-For what is a written letter or note but the ultimate form of attention and respect?
+A written letter or note is the ultimate form of attention and respect.

 When you show attention and respect, you earn it—and more —in return.